mitsuhiko/lucumr/2010/8/18/the-lazy-user-is-openid-s-security-issue.rst

 public: yes
 tags: [openid, security]
-summary: an alternative way to look at OpenID's security
+summary: an alternative way to look at OpenID's security.

 The Lazy User is OpenID's Security Issue
 ========================================